dhornbein/bettertogetherassociation.org/README.md

 Once the site is running on your local environment you're ready to edit.
 Please look to the Jekyll documentation to better understand how the file structure works

+# TODO

+## Version control bulma
+Currently bulma exists in the `_scss` folder and is not managed via npm or other means.
+Find a means to manage bulma and other vendor libraries through npm or package manager.